groupmm/libsoni/docs/source/index.rst

 libsoni: A Python Toolbox for Sonifying Music Annotations and Feature Representations
 =====================================================================================

-``libsoni`` an open-source Python toolbox tailored for the sonification of music annotations and feature representations.
+``libsoni`` is an open-source Python toolbox tailored for the sonification of music annotations and feature representations.
 By employing explicit and easy-to-understand sound synthesis techniques, ``libsoni`` offers functionalities for generating and triggering sound events, enabling the sonification of spectral,